MisterMustrd/vps/README.md

 ## Docker Infrastructure

-Apart from my DNS Chain, Docker is used to host and manage the services running on the VPS.
+Apart from my Tailscale/DNS Chain, Docker is used to host and manage the services running on the VPS.

 Each application runs in its own container with persistent storage to preserve data across updates and restarts.

 My Docker environment includes: